Jaded-24/Jaded-24/README.md

 - 👋 Hi, I’m @Jaded-24
 - 👀 I’m interested in coding ofcourse
-- 🌱 I’m currently learning java not javascript
+- 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 - 😄 Pronouns: he/him